Privasys

 New Application screen

 Step 3.
-Paste commit URL — auto-detection
+Paste commit URL: auto-detection

-Paste the commit URL from the container-app-lightpanda repository.
 The platform detects the privasys.json manifest and automatically selects Container as the application type.

 Name it alice-lightpanda-app.